On the equivalence of all models for $(\infty,2)$-categories: Preliminaries

-We observe that the map in the second point of Definition \ref{anodyne defi} ensures that marked 2-simplices of weak \(\infty\)-bicategories satisfy a \emph{saturation} property, while the first set guarantees, among other things, that the subobject of a weak \(\infty\)\nbd-bi\-category \(X\) spanned by those \(n\)-simplices whose 2-dimensional faces are thin is an \(\infty\)-category, which we call the \emph{core} \(\infty\)-category of \(X\).
-This will be denoted by~\(X^{\thi}\).
+\begin{rem} We observe that the set of maps~\ref{item:scaled_anodyne_ii} ensures that marked 2-simplices of weak \(\infty\)-bicategories satisfy a \emph{saturation} property.
+The first set~\ref{item:scaled_anodyne_i} guarantees, among other things, that the core of an \(\infty\)-bicategory \(X\) is an \(\infty\)-category. \end{rem}